FAQ #1252 Diff

 Added

-PCI DSS requirements apply to all system components, unless it is has been verified that a particularhas been verified that a requirement is not applicable for a particular system.
-Decisions about the applicability of PCI DSS requirements are not to be based on an entity's perception of the risk of not implementing the requirement.
+PCI DSS requirements apply to all system components, unless it has been verified that a requirement is has been verified thatnot applicable for a particular requirement is not applicable for a particular system.
+Decisions about the applicability of PCI DSS requirements are not to be based on an entity’sentity's perception of the risk of not implementing the requirement.
 Organizations may not choose which PCI DSS requirements they want to implement, and risk assessments cannot be used as a means of avoiding or bypassing applicable PCI DSS requirements.

 Determining that any PCI DSS requirement is not applicable to a system must be verified and supported with documented evidence.
 Any controls used to reduce the applicability of PCI DSS requirements (for example, controls to ensure a system component cannot access cardholder data) must also be verified to be implemented properly and working as intended.